megonemad1/Tutor-Website/Blog/_posts/2020-04-10-coin_converter.md

 ### planed method

-so after some thought I decided I could set a map of coins to their value. by asserting that one coin was the lowest value and so was worth 1 in relation to all other coins. convert all coins to this base for use in calculations. so silver coin is worth 10 copper, copper being the smallest I can say copper is worth 1.
+so after some thought I decided I could set a map of coins to their value.
+By asserting that one coin was the lowest value and so was worth 1 in relation to all other coins.
+Convert all coins to this base for use in calculations.
+So silver coin is worth 10 copper, copper being the smallest I can say copper is worth 1.

 this seems so obvious, I'm probably making it more confusing.